-On Feb.
-6, 1940, Governor General John Buchan collapsed in his bathroom at Rideau Hall.
-Buchan had suffered a paralytic stroke and fractured his skull in the fall; he lay on the tiled floor for an hour before they found him.
+On February 6, 1940 Governor General John Buchan collapsed in his bathroom at Rideau Hall.
+Buchan had suffered a paralytic stroke and fractured his skull in the fall.
+He lay on the tiled floor for an hour before they found him.
 He was dead in a week.

 Buchan had been a celebrity novelist.
 The same year he came to Ottawa in 1935, Alfred Hitchcock released a film adaptation of Buchan’s thriller The Thirty-Nine Steps.
 It was like appointing John Grisham governor general.

 Despite his international fame and sudden death Buchan today is forgotten, almost as if his service in Canada was expunged from the record.
 The reason is revealed in J. William Galbraith’s biography.

 Buchan was a Nazi appeaser.
 He failed the greatest moral test of his era and was capable of “dangerous rationalization,” writes Galbraith.
 In a November 11, 1938 speech to a Canadian Legion banquet the Governor General suggested Hitler might use British veterans as peacekeepers in Nazi-occupied territories.
 “The defense of a country is always a difficult question,” he said.
 “You dare not neglect it or you may be taken at a sudden disadvantage.
 But it is possible to overdo it and thereby increase the very risk which it was intended to prevent.”